bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **James O'Beirne:** 00:20:44

 Yeah, so you have a lot of choices there, this is kind of where we need to spend a lot of time thinking about like what kind of the recommended usage patterns are because let me describe to you like all the variability that you have in terms of what goes into an `OP_VAULT` address, right?
-So in simple terms, when you lock up coins in a vault, you're creating a `pay-to-taproot(P2TR)` transaction to a `taproot` script that looks like op-vault, and then the first parameter is the hash of your recovery path with that optional authorization key.
+So in simple terms, when you lock up coins in a vault, you're creating a `pay-to-taproot(P2TR)` transaction to a `taproot` script that looks like `OP_Vault`, and then the first parameter is the hash of your recovery path with that optional authorization key.
 Second parameter is the spend delay.
 And the third parameter is the hash of the key that you use to actually trigger the un-vault process.
 So that's what goes into the script.